dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 Give each participant an information and consent sheet, that describes the research you are doing, and gives the participant the information they need to give informed consent

-Provide the information and consent sheet when they are invited to take part in your research.
-And again when the participant is booked in, and you send the details of their specific session.
+Provide the information and consent sheet when the potential participants are invited to take part in your research.
+And again when each participant is booked in, and you send them details of their specific session.

 Check which format and channel works best for them - email attachment, paper letter, easy read, etc.

 ### Collecting a record of consent

-You will need to collect and keep a record of their consent from each participant.
+You will need to collect a record of their consent from each participant, and keep it along with their research data.

 For user research sessions where you will not meet the participant face to face, you can: